NSW Funded Training – BSB40520 Certificate IV in Leadership and Management

 - evidence of citizenship – birth certificate, passport or green medicare card – take a photo of the document so it is ready to upload.

-- give permission on the USI website for ECTARC to view their USI records (if applying for credit transfer only).
+- give permission on the USI website for ECTARC to view their USI records (if applying for credit transfer).
 Note: Where study was completed prior to 2015 or has not yet been reported, the student must provide a copy of their transcript for ECTARC to verify with the training provider.

 Foundation Skills Questionnaire